Cleft palate

 Most children with a submucous cleft palate have no problems from it and need no treatment.
 Occasionally, there can be speech problems that surgical repair can correct.

-What are the causes of Pediatric Cleft Palate?
+What are the causes of a cleft palate?

-Cleft palate happens because the palate is formed from several different pieces that normally join together in the center of the palate early in the pregnancy, 8-10 weeks from conception.
+Cleft palate happens because the palate is formed from several different pieces that normally join together in the center of the palate early in the pregnancy, eight - 10 weeks from conception.
 Occasionally, these pieces do not join at all, or they can start to join but stop before the palate is fully formed, like a half-closed zipper.

 Having a cleft palate can affect the way these develop, so we consider it essential that a child with a cleft palate is cared for through a multidisciplinary approach from birth to adulthood by a craniofacial team, like the one we offer here at Children’s Health.